What is autism? Assessing Autism Spectrum Disorders Bright Tots information on child development

 ∙ Social-emotional milestones.
 This includes engagement in typical early childhood games (pat-a-cake, peek-a-boo),

-from typical development patterns.
+typical development patterns.
 For example, arm flapping and jumping are common in many pre-verbal children.
+For example,

-For example, children respond to exciting stimuli such as the currently poplar children’s characters, Barney and Elmo.
+children respond to exciting stimuli such as the currently popular children’s characters, Barney and Elmo.

 ∙ Feeding and sleep problems or patterns.